All parties should understand and agree to all terms outlined in lease agreements

 Types of Leases

-Verbal lease: Verbal leases are legal, but are only considered valid for one year and are difficult to enforce.
+Verbal lease: Verbal leases are legal, but are only considered valid for one year and is difficult to enforce.
 If after one year the landlord and tenant agree to extend the verbal lease for a second year, then the lease becomes what is known as a year-to-year tenancy.

 “The lease will automatically be extended for another year at the anniversary date of the lease, unless one of the parties provides a termination notice ahead of time,” Tucker said.
 “The notice must be in writing and provided 60 days prior to the anniversary date of the lease, which is when a landlord and tenant actually made the agreement.”